 Looking to copy all your music easily?
 Worried about how you can go about creating a copy of your iTunes library?
 Unlike Windows, Apple is a bit restrictive and you would want to ensure that you’ve it right.

+As a disaster prevention solution there are a few steps you can take.
 If you have ever wondered whether you could transfer your entire iTunes library to a USB Drive and carry all your important files like music and photos with you, then the answer is yes, you can absolutely do that!

 Why should you transfer?